By ALICE NACHILEMBE

-Mr Musukwa who is also Chililabombwe Member of Parliament said Standard Chartered branch in the district is a transactional branch for major accounts held across the country people who do business at Kasumbalesa border post.
+Mr Musukwa who is also Chililabombwe Member of Parliament said Standard Chartered branch in the district is a transactional branch for major accounts held across the country by people who do business at Kasumbalesa border post.

 He also said that the trade volume for Kusumbalesa border alone is estimated around US$10 million to US$20 million dollars.

 Mr Musukwa has advised the bank to instead engage all stake holders and listen to their concerns before going ahead with the closure.